kamzon/RGB_ImageSort/README.md

 # RGB_ImageSort

 ### Goals:
-- The primary goals of this project are to learn the C++ programming language and become familiar with CMake, Git, and testing units ...
+- The primary goal of this project are to learn the C++ programming language and become familiar with CMake, Git, and testing units ...

 ## Description: